elastest/elastest-device-emulator-service/docs/dev-docs.md

  OpenAPI specification.The image associated to this service is accessible [here](https://hub.docker.com/r/elastest/eds-api/)
  - elastest/eds-memsipe: a service with uses accelometers data such as x,y and z axes.
 The image associated to this service is accessible [here](https://hub.docker.com/r/elastest/eds-zigbeeipe/)
  - elastest/eds-zigbeeipe: a service for zigbee sensor protocol data such as vibration, temperature, movement etc. The image associated to this service is accessible [here](https://hub.docker.com/r/elastest/eds-memsipe/)

+### Continuous Integration:
+ * The Jenkins file for the EDS is accessible [here](https://github.com/elastest/elastest-device-emulator-service/blob/master/Jenkinsfile).
+ * The Jenkins file for the end-to-end test of EDS is accessible [here](https://github.com/elastest/elastest-device-emulator-service/blob/master/e2e-test/Jenkinsfile).